Round 1 Important Dates

 Obtaining a designation is a long and demanding process from any organization.
 ASFMRA believes that you don’t need to start over to obtain our Accredited Rural Appraiser (ARA) designation and created a "Fast Track" program for professionals that have already obtained a designation from another organization with a comparable process to ours (MAI, SRA, AACI, ASA, RPRA).
 An appraiser who has received the ARA designation is trained and tested to ensure they are equipped with the tools necessary to tackle a wide spectrum of real estate valuation assignments.
 Listed below are the requirements you will need to complete for your ARA designation.

 - Applicant must complete the experience requirement.
 Experience must include five years of appraisal experience with a year consisting of at least 1,600 hours.
-Of the 1,600 hours, at least 600 must be in rural appraisal.
+Of the 1,600 hours, at least 600 hours during each of three years within the past five years must be in rural appraisal.
 No more than 100 hours of the 600 required rural appraisal hours can be from rural residential appraising or reviewing.

 - Hold membership in ASFMRA

-- Hold current state certified general licensing in good standing
+- Have current state certified general licensing in good standing

 - Be an active member in good standing and hold a designation from an organization that requires passing a demonstration report